material-motion/material-motion/specifications/transitions.md

 # Context transitions

 A context transition causes a visual change from one element hierarchy to another.
+Context transitions are a specialized subset of general state transitions.
+Context transitions mean different things on different platforms:

+- iOS: UIViewController transitions
+- Android: Activity transitions
+- Web: URL transitions

 ## Directionality